DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - 2.6.1 Data states (e.g., in use, in transit, at rest)
   - The three data states are at rest, in transit, and in use
-    - 🔴**Data at rest**: any data stored on media such as hard drives or external media: Protecting Data at Rest: AES encryption, Access Control, redundancy/backup, Bitlocker, FileVault, symmetric encrytion e.g Serpent, IDEA
+    - 🔴**Data at rest**: any data stored on media such as hard drives or external media: Protecting Data at Rest: AES encryption, Access Control, redundancy/backup, Bitlocker, FileVault, symmetric encrytion e.g Serpent, IDEA.
+Data breaches cause the greatest reputational damage as a result of threats to data at rest.
+Data at rest with a high level of sensitivity is often encrypted to help prevent this.
     - 🔴**Data in transit**: any data transmitted over a network: Protecting Data in Motion: TLS encryption, email encrytion (SMIME, PGP), IPSEC, VPN, SSH
         - ⭐SSH-2: Provides improved security with more robust encryption e.g AES and key exchange mechanisms.
 It also adds support for simultaneous shell sessions over a single SSH connection and Supports optional compression of data to improve  performance
         - ⭐IPsec: Provides strong encryption and is used in many VPNs.
 Operates at the Network layer.
 Transport Mode: Encrypts only the payload of the IP packet, leaving the header intact.
 Tunnel Mode: Encrypts both the payload and the header, creating a new IP header.